Polistes pacificus: Human food source

 Not only does P. pacificus help pollinate avocados, thus helping to provide a calorie-dense plant-based food source for humans, but it also is commonly hunted by humans who eat the wasp larvae.
 Although insect eating is often portrayed as an archaic trait, among the Yukpa-Yuko Indians of Venezuela and Colombia, insect food sources are still vitally important, as they supplement the Yukpa’s diet by providing animal proteins and fats.
 The Yukpa word for P. pacificus is “nonawu,” and the Indians can recognize the nests as being low to the ground in second-growth vegetation.
 Although both women and men may participate in identifying nests, collecting the nests is exclusively men’s work.
 When it comes time to harvest, the men wait until the sun is setting, then build a fire on the ground below where the nest is hanging.
 Using a hooked stick to detach the nest from its connection site, the nest is detached from the plant and immediately placed in the fire.
 Once in the fire, the adult insects evacuate as quickly as possible while the larvae die as they are toasted.
 The combs with the toasted larvae inside are then removed from the fire and brought home.
 The larvae can be considered celebratory food, and when a boy is newly born it is the father’s duty to collect a nest alone.

 Cultural significance of wasp stings

-In several tribes from the Amazon basin, P. pacificus along with other Polistes wasps were collected so that their stings could be used as instruments of pain during cultural rights of passage.
+Several tribes from the Amazon basin collected P. pacificus, along with other Polistes wasps, to use their stings as instruments of pain during cultural rights of passage.
 For example, the Oyana people in Surinam constructed breastplates that were made of woven plant stems, in which live wasps were trapped.
 During initiation ceremonies, young boys would have to wear the breast plate all night, enduring the pain of continual wasp stings.
 This would have been especially painful because wasps are able to retract their stings and repeatedly insert them with new venom multiple times.